Demaemos/ECE230Lab-Fa2025-Team31--Week5/README.md

 ## Summary

 This lab covered implementing a top module and connecting multiple sub-modules inside of it.
-In this case, we were able to hook up the output of an instance of circuit_a.v and to the first input of circuit_b.v, and assigned the outputs and rest of the inputs to LEDs and switches respectively using the constraints file.
+In this case, we were able to hook up the output of an instance of circuit_a.v and to the first input of circuit_b.v, and assigned the outputs and rest of the inputs to LEDs and switches respectively.
+These top level inputs and outputs were translated to physical switches and LEDs using the constraints file.

 ## Lab Questions